 Market research can enable you to tailor your offer to fit a gap in the market (‘niche’).
 Being the best supplier within your niche (or one of them) should be high up on your list of ambitions.
-It’s a well-worn route to success.
 Remaining close to your customers enables you to stay in tune with their needs.

 Marketing success is underpinned by the Four Ps: Product; Price; Place (ie distribution channel); and Promotion.
 Together, they form the ‘Marketing Mix’.
 Get it right and you’ll maximise the success of your marketing efforts.
-You also need powerful messages and a unique selling proposition that convinces customers to buy from you.
+You also need powerful messages and a unique selling proposition (USP) that convinces customers to buy from you over others.

-You must promote your business effectively and it’s a never ending task.
+You must promote your business effectively and it’s a never-ending task.
 Online marketing is now at the heart of many business’s promotional efforts.
-When done well, it can help to attract and retain large numbers of customers, often for much less investment.
+When done well, it can help to attract and retain large numbers of customers, often for relatively little investment.

-Online marketing of course involves making best use of your website (including optimising it for search engines such as Google), as well as including email marketing and electronic newsletters, online/pay-per-click advertising, and using social media websites such as Twitter, Facebook, Pinterest, LinkedIn and Vine.
+Online marketing of course involves making best use of your website (including optimising it for search engines such as Google), as well as including email marketing and e-newsletters, online/pay-per-click advertising, and using social media websites such as Twitter, Facebook, Pinterest, LinkedIn, Instagram and Vine.

 In business, the ability to convince customers to spend is arguably the most valuable skill.
-To some small-business owners, it comes naturally.
+To some small business owners, it comes naturally.
 Others get better with time.
-There are a number of techniques that can be learned, but you need to be able to recognise buying signals and close the sale.
+There are a number of techniques that can be learned; above all you need to be able to recognise buying signals and learn how to close the sale.